 Nothing strikes as much fear into the heart of a toddler mama like two simple words can.
 Did you guess it?
 No, not “Uh Oh.”
 (Although YES.
 So much yes.)
-But if you’ve got a kid in the two to three year old range, I bet you could guess it pretty quickly- Potty.
+But if you’ve got a kid in the two to three year old range (and particularly if that kid is a boy), I bet you could guess it pretty quickly- Potty.
 Training.

 The internet abounds with tons of amazing tips for potty training a two year old quickly.
 But then there are the OTHER potty training tips.
 The tips unlikely to show up in any other Pinterest feature.
 And, OH do we ever have your back on that front.

 For your reading pleasure- a little potty training humor from the dark (and dirty) side of toilet training.